angel-dart/gitbook/Installation-&-Setup.md

 ## Installation

+### Prerequisites
-Firstly, ensure you have the [Dart SDK](https://www.dartlang.org/downloads/) installed.
+* Firstly, ensure you have the [Dart SDK](https://www.dartlang.org/downloads/) installed.
+* For the default boilerplate, you will also want to have [MongoDB](https://www.mongodb.com/) installed on your system, preferably running as a daemon.
+You have the option of using a different database later.

 Now, install the [Angel CLI](https://github.com/angel-dart/cli).
 The CLI includes several code generators and commands that will help you expedite your development cycle.